-During 2020, CDP requested and obtained (i) new disbursements of aforementioned loan agreement from the EIB for an aggregate amount of Euro 665 million in favour of SMEs and (ii) new disbursement on other credit facilities from the EIB and the CEB for an aggregate amount of Euro 623 million mainly for the financing of reconstruction projects related to natural disasters (through the "Plafond Sisma Centro Italia"), school buildings and infrastructure support.
+During 2022, CDP requested and obtained new disbursements on credit facilities granted by EIB and CEB for an aggregate amount of Euro 606 million mainly for the financing of reconstruction projects related to natural disasters (through the "Plafond Sisma Centro Italia"), school buildings and supporting SMEs and Micaps (through the "Plafond Piattaforma Imprese").

-As of 31 December 2020, the outstanding amount of credit facilities granted by the EIB and the CEB was equal to approximately Euro 4.9 billion, of which Euro 4.6 billion granted by the EIB and Euro 0.3 billion granted by the CEB.
+As of 31 December 2022, the outstanding amount of credit facilities granted by the EIB and the CEB was equal to Euro 5.3 billion, of which Euro 4.8 billion granted by the EIB and Euro 0.5 billion granted by the CEB.